GetStream/stream-chat-swift/docusaurus/docs/iOS/common-content/reference-docs/stream-chat/config/token.md

 #### Parameters

-  - rawValue: The token string in JWT format.
+  - `rawValue`: The token string in JWT format.

 #### Throws